raphael2G/Intro-to-AI-and-machine-learning/README.md

 - Creating your own datasets
 - Utilizing Duck Duck Go API

+# Chapter 3 -

-# Chapter 3 - Utilizing CNNs for Reinforcement Learning
+# Chapter 4 - Utilizing CNNs for Reinforcement Learning
 We've learned about training models, CNNs, and generating data.
 Now, we can combine everything to create a model that can play videogames through Reinforcement Learning.
 We'll be utilizing Deep Q Algorithms to create a program to play snake.

 Main points covered: